Yoga for Self-Regulation

 How Does Yoga Build Self-Regulation?

-We can recalibrate a part of our autonomic nervous system (ANS) through top-down and bottom-up regulations.
+We can recalibrate a part of our autonomic nervous system (ANS) through top-down and bottom-up regulations with yoga meditation.
 The ANS is responsible for our fluctuation between the states of “fight-flight-freeze” and “rest and digest.”
 We want students to have a sense of agency and responsibility in shifting away from the former and into the latter.

 Our 4-Step Approach